markusressel/py-image-dedup/README.md

 **py-image-dedup** is a tool to sort out or remove duplicates within a photo library.
-Unlike most other solutions, **py-image-dedup** intentionally uses an approximate image comparison to also detect duplicates of images that differ in resolution, color or other minor details.
+Unlike most other solutions, **py-image-dedup** intentionally uses an approximate image comparison to also detect duplicates of images that slightly differ in resolution, color or other minor details.

 It is build upon [Image-Match](https://github.com/ascribe/image-match) a very popular library to compute a pHash for an image and store the result in an ElasticSearch backend for very high scalability.